Chuckland/Sort-Layers-List/README.md

 # Sort Layers List
-Sort layers in list by canvas position.
+Helps to organize your layers list.
+Sorts list by layer canvas position.

 ### How to use
 1. Select layers